Northern Midland and Mountainous Regions

-This region have the largest area of Vietnam (over 101 thousand km^{2}), a population of more than 12 million people (2006) account about 30,5% of the area and 14.2% of the population.
+Together being over 92,5 thousand km^{2}, the region is the largest in Vietnam, and accounted for 12.6 million people in 2024.

 Geography

 Location

-Midland and northern mountainous geography is rather special, it has a network of transportation is being invested, upgraded, should increasingly facilitate exchanges with other regions in the country and build open economic.

-Northern midlands and mountainous is bordered by 2 provinces of Southern China: Guangxi and Yunnan to the north; 3 provinces of Upper Laos: Phongsali, Luang Prabang, Hua Phan to the west; Red River Delta to the southeast; North Central Coast to the southwest; Gulf of Tonkin to the east.
+The Northern Midland and Mountainous Regions is bordered by 2 provinces of Southern China: Guangxi and Yunnan to the north; 3 provinces of Upper Laos: Phongsali, Luang Prabang, Hua Phan to the west; Red River Delta to the southeast; North Central Coast to the southwest; Gulf of Tonkin to the east.